magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 We want the user to interact with the browser.
 We can achieve this by listening to HTML events.
 Vue.js allows us to do this using the @-shorthand.
-For example, to be notified when the user clicks on a sepcific element, we use `@click` on that element.
+For example, to be notified when the user clicks on a specific element, we use `@click` on that element.
 The listener attribute accepts either a JavaScript statement, like a function call, or a function value.
 The HTML event object is available as `$event`.